 You need access to centralized application analytics and reporting, as well as centralized management of your ADCs, including the ability to deploy additional ADC nodes.
 This requires a centralized platform for ADC control and automation, with the ability to scale out and scale in on demand.

 For example, Nova ADCs are served dynamically from Nova's centralized, scalable, multi-location Cloud Controller, which provides centralized observability and management for your ADCs.

 In addition to load balancing, an ADC that is designed for cloud-native, containerized applications should also provide web acceleration and web application firewall (WAF) features, which are missing ingredients in container orchestration platforms like Docker Swarm.

-Your ADC should protect your network and your customers against attacks like Denial of Service (DoS), brute force and web scraping, just to name a few.
-Your ADC should take a pro-active approach to analyzing traffic patterns and server behaviour to detect and defeat threats as they arise.
+Your ADC should protect your network and your customers against attacks like Denial of Service (DoS), brute force, and web scraping, just to name a few.
+Your ADC should take a pro-active approach to analyze traffic patterns and server behavior to detect and defeat threats as they arise.

 Docker users need load balancing that is compatible with containers.
 This means automated service discovery, service mesh awareness, and observability and management that can operate at hyperscale.
 When planning your strategy for application delivery in Docker containers, choose an ADC that will support you in these areas.

-Nova is a next-generation ADC that was designed for cloud native-applications, microservices and containers to meet the needs of DevOps teams today and in the future.
+Snapt Nova is a next-generation ADC that was designed for cloud-native applications, microservices, and containers to meet the needs of DevOps teams today and in the future.
 As the most modern, scalable ADC, it also has a fit-for-purpose, Software-as-a-Service (SaaS) pricing model so that you only pay for what you need.